alihm98/Wordpress-Plugins/skyrock-blog-importer/readme.txt

 == Description ==

-The WordPress Importer will import the following content from a WordPress export file:
+The Skyrock Blog will import the following content from an online Skyrock Blog :

-* Posts, pages and other custom post types
+* Posts
+* Tags
 * Comments
-* Custom fields and post meta
+* Small definition images
-* Categories, tags and terms from custom taxonomies
+* Videos and some gadgets
-* Authors

-For further information and instructions please see the [Codex page on Importing Content](http://codex.wordpress.org/Importing_Content#WordPress)

 == Installation ==